tamberg/iotgauge/README.md

 For details see [this Adafruit tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide#blink-test).

-## Step 1: Laser-cutting and assembling the IoT Gauge
+## Part 1: Laser-cutting and assembling the IoT Gauge

 ### Use a laser to cut the design from 4mm plywood
 The IoT Gauge physical [design files](https://www.thingiverse.com/thing:453788/#files) are available on Thingiverse.